 Tango is an elegant and passionate dance style that originated in the late 19th century in the Rio de la Plata region of Argentina and Uruguay.
 It is renowned for its emotional intensity, graceful movements, and distinctive music.
 Tango incorporates elements of Spanish and African influences, creating a unique blend that has captivated dancers worldwide.
 More than just a dance, Tango is an expression of culture, often experienced in social gatherings, dance halls, and international festivals.

 Music and Rhythm

-Recommended Attire: Comfortable clothing that allows for movement is ideal.
-Shoes with a smooth sole are recommended to facilitate turns and spins.
+Recommended Attire: Comfortable yet stylish clothing that allows for fluid movements.
+Shoes with a smooth sole are essential for gliding steps and intricate footwork.

-Do I need a partner to attend salsa classes?
+Do I need a partner to attend Tango classes?

-What type of music is used for salsa dancing?
+What type of music is used for Tango dancing?

-Yes, there are several styles of salsa, including Cuban, New York, and LA styles, each with unique characteristics and steps.
+Yes, there are several styles of Tango, including Argentine Tango, Salon Tango, and Nuevo Tango, each with its own nuances and techniques.